s-go/th-review-helpfulness/README.md

-# Predicting the Helpfulness of Product Reviews Using Discourse Relations
+# Investigating the Impact of Discourse-Relations on Review Helpfulness

-Check the [project documentation](docs/project-documentation.md) for background information.

 Dependencies
 ------------